Defense strategies that succeed. The dedicated legal defense you deserve.

 Charges of welfare fraud may be brought by federal and state law enforcement under separate laws.
-Those facing charges of welfare fraud should seek the help of an experienced defense counsel such as Chris Eskew of Eskew Law LLC in the Indianapolis or Central Indiana area.
+Those facing charges of welfare fraud should seek the help of an experienced defense counsel such as Chris Eskew of Eskew Law in the Indianapolis or Central Indiana area.

 Indiana Welfare Fraud Statute

 The Indiana legislature has enacted a statute to impose criminal penalties on welfare fraud.
 Under Ind.
 Code § 35-42-5-7, an individual commits welfare fraud – a Class A misdemeanor punishable by a jail term of not more than one year and a fine not exceeding $1,000 – if he or she;